Tempe Criminal Appeals Attorney

 released on parole.
 The most common type of scenario is when the parolee

-is accused of violating either a technical condition of parole, or has
+is accused of violating a technical condition of parole, such as:

-been charged with committing a new crime while on parole.
+of parole would be if he/she has been charged with committing a new crime

 An interstate compact agreement allows an individual who is on probation